DragonRidersUnite/book/src/source-control.md

 - [GitHub's Git Guide](https://github.com/git-guides)
 - [GUI apps for working with Git](https://git-scm.com/downloads/guis)

 Using version control at first may seem a bit tedious, but it's immensely valuable.
 Not only can you document why you made a change to help your future self and others, but you can safely experiment without fear of really messing things up.
-Because you're tracking the changes to your game's source, if you go down a rabbithole that doesn't work out, you can easily undo it.
+Because you're tracking the changes to your game's source, if you go down a rabbit hole that doesn't work out, you can easily undo it.
 Let's explore some examples of commits and scenarios where it's helpful.

 Any time you add a feature, create a commit.
 This lets you see your game evolve over time.
 Let's say you added player input with the gamepad.
 Boom, make a commit!
 Let's say you improved the enemy AI, commit that.
 Keep your commits small.
 Don't make hundreds of lines of unrelated changes and make a big commit that just say "changed some stuff".
 You're trying to help yourself but creating a useful log of your game.
 Here's a look at commits from a little project of mine: